'Loop Hero' is the Perfect Game for a Post-Covid World

 By many of these standards, Loop Hero is not a roguelike, as death is not permanent and action is not turn-based.
 These trivialities may seem inconsequential to the casual reader, but trust me, there are Redditors who will die fighting this battle to preserve the legacy of the OG Rogue.
 As a casual gamer myself, I see no need to distinguish roguelikes from roguelites, and prefer instead to just call any procedurally-generated dungeon crawler a "roguelike."
 (I am not, however, brave enough to share this opinion on Reddit).

-For those who skipped ahead, here's the Meat+Potatoes of this story:
+For those who skipped ahead, here's the FINAL LOOP of the story:

 If there are thousands of roguelike games out there, why play Loop Hero?